 Apple employees also maintain strict secrecy that adds up to the curiosity of people.
-There has been a long list of books that give you an insight of the company that Apple Inc. has become today and all the other people related to it.
-It can be quite daunting and overwhelming when you have to select the best amongst it.
+There has been a long list of books that give you an insight into the company that Apple Inc. has become today and all the other people related to it.
+It can be quite daunting and overwhelming when you have to select the best amongst them.

 Best Books About Apple, Steve Jobs, Tim Cook, and Jony Ive You Need to Read